lily-browniee/Analyze-Lymphocyte/README.md

 ## Project BTEC395
 ### Transformations and Volcano Plots

-The following scripts were intended to make statistical significance (P value) versus magnitude of change (fold change) using R of Lymphocytes:
+The following scripts were intended to make statistical significance (P value) versus magnitude of change (fold change) using R of Lymphocytes and Lymphocytes_PCT:

 [Analyze-LymphocytesProjectFinalProject.R](scripts/Analyze-LymphocytesFinalProject.R)